gazebosim/gazebo-classic/Migration.md

 1. All instances of `ignition::math::Box` in the API are changed to `ignition::math::AxisAlignedBox` to match the changes in ignition-math6.

+1. **gazebo/physics/JointController.hh**
+   Use `gazebo::msgs::JointCmd` instead of `ignition::msgs::JointCmd` in the since the ign-msgs4 proto file uses `proto3`, which doesn't allow optional fields and breaks existing functionality.

 ## Gazebo 9.x to 10.x

 ### Additions